wvxcheung/snakes-and-ladders/README.md

 # snakes-and-ladders
-Snakes and Ladders implementation in Python
+Snakes and Ladders implementation in Python using linked lists.